LTLA/nclist-cpp/README.md

 ## Position types

-This library will work with double-precision coordinates for the range positions:
+This library will work with double-precision coordinates for the interval coordinates:

 ```cpp
 // Again, remember that 'ends' are not inclusive.